 This is the term often used to identify a written agreement entered into by parties who have separated or are separating and who intend to divorce.
 Such an agreement typically addresses issues such as custody, visitation, child support, spousal support, property distribution, debt payments and insurance.

 An adult adoption is where one or more parties adopt an individual who is over the age of eighteen.
-Consent is required only by adoptee.
+Consent is required only by the person seeking to adopt the adult and by the person being adopted.
+It is not required by the birth parents.

-An agency adoption is where a child is placed in the care and legal custody of a licensed child placing agency.
-After a period of time, that child is able to be adopted by the adoptive parents.
+An agency adoption is where a child first is placed in the custody of a local department of social services or a licensed child placing agency.
+Then, after a period of time, the child is able to be adopted by the adoptive parents.

 Direct Parental Adoption: